TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 | b. | Data interpretation, Transmission, and Storage | 5 V | 0.25A | 5 * 0.25 = 1.25W | 24h | 30Wh |
 | | | | | Total Rated Wattage = 1.7W | | Energy Consumption=40.8Wh |

-The backup battery selection is going to be dependent on multiple aspects.
-Since we are using a power controller with an input voltage of 12 V DC.
+The backup battery selection is going to be dependent on multiple aspects. since we are using a power controller with an input voltage of 12 V DC.
 Therefore, the battery selected to be a 12V battery Seal lead acid.
 Moreover, the battery capacity ( Ah ) will be determined by applying these calculations.
 Referring to the Table [ ]

 ```math